Meadowsys/wiwi/src/serialiser/spec.md

 First write the marker for the object type, then write the length (see [section on collection variants]).
 For every key-value pair, first encode the key (including marker), then encode the value (including marker).

+- Marker for the specific object variant
+- Length for that specific variant (see [section on collection variants])
+- for each key value pair
+  - write key (with marker)
+  - write value (with marker)

 It is recommended, but not required, for all object types to sort the entries by key, from "least" to "greatest", if possible.
 That way, the same data written into an object will be deterministic.

 ### Object (key type known)